DrItanium/hitagimon/README.md

 The reference directory contains the source code and documentation for NINDY which is where this application started and then forked off in a better direction.

+## WHAT IS HITAGI?

+Hitagi is the code name for my first generation i960Sx custom development board that I have spent the last two years designing and bringing up from near scratch.
+The board uses an Atmega1284p to act as the "chipset" for the i960Sx.
+The 1284p services all memory requests and exposes peripherals through the memory space of the i960.